 Rapid and 100% correct assembly via Molex MX-150 connector eliminates poor field connections.

 Mating plug with 2 feet of ground and ignition wire included.
-Optional harnesses with additional outputs and alternate wire lengths available
+Optional harnesses with additional outputs / extended wire lengths available

 easy integration with CT Fuse Blocks